 Catalyze Systems, which develops medical software in India, has seen enormous benefits in expanding the scope of DevOps, said Manish Raje, founder and CEO.
 Specialized teams like design, engineering, QA and marketing are all tightly coupled.
 If the support team finds a reoccurring issue, it can give that feedback to engineering quickly, so they address the problem in future versions, for example.
 If the sales team can't get customer buy-in, that adoption feedback turns into a priority for the product team: Remove the hurdle for sales.

-The product lifecycle encompasses more than a standard project lifecycle.
-The types and timing of activities differ between a project and product focus.
+The product lifecycle goes beyond a project lifecycle.
 Each product lifecycle contains multiple project lifecycles.

 "A significant difference in these lifecycles is the way the product's assets [such as code, tests and documentation] are organized and preserved," said Nancy Kastl, executive director at SPR, an IT consultancy.
 For example, a project-focused QA team might organize test cases within a project folder in a test repository.
-In this setup, there's no guarantee that tests are easy to find or reusable, especially if the project scope grows unwieldy over time.
+In this setup, there's no guarantee that tests are easy to find or reusable, especially if the project scope grows.
 With a product mindset, QA organizes tests by the product's modules, pages or functionality.
-This setup enables QA to easily test product changes in the future.
+QA can easily test product changes in the future.

 The responsibilities of a product manager vs. a project manager differ as well.
 Product managers own the concept, design, engineering, QA, marketing, sales and support, as well as ongoing innovation to keep the product relevant in a changing market.
 On Agile product teams, someone in engineering or QA is always aware of what they are building, and for whom.

-In a project team, these roles all contribute to a product, but they maintain individual responsibility for each piece of it.
+In a project team, each role contributes to the product, but maintains individual responsibility for each piece of it.
 "Someone else is responsible to think about how your piece fits in the overall scheme of things," said Catalyze Systems' Raje.